 Imagine yourself standing completely alone in a small room surrounded by high walls with no light.

 There is also no door and no window.
 You start running around with your hands trembling and sweating, and your eyes full of tears.
-Yet when dozens of efforts to diminish the walls come in vain, you come to realisation that no action of yours is going to change the fact that you are in a trap and there is no way out.
+Yet when dozens of efforts to diminish the walls come in vain, you come to the realization that no action of yours is going to change the fact that you are in a trap and there is no way out.

 At this moment you will probably start reflecting on your life and how you ended up being in such a situation.
 Suppressed by the feeling of the inescapability, though still alive, a rational animal inside you will start conjuring causes and effects.